michellejanosi/100-days-of-code/log.md

 **Today's Progress**: Learned randomisation, using the random module, and lists.

-**Thoughts** I've recently got back into coding and I'm finding it easy to pick up a new language especially one as nice as Python.
+**Thoughts:** I've recently got back into coding and I'm finding it easy to pick up a new language especially one as nice as Python.
 Enjoyed creating, though simple, the Rock Paper Scissors game.

-**Link(s) to work**
+**Link(s) to work:**
 1. [Rock Paper Scissors](projects/rock_paper_scissors.py)

 <!-- ### Day 3: November 26, Thursday (Thanksgiving)